mmahsereci/mmahsereci.github.io/_posts/2021-08-04-tesseract.md

-As the feature map is a projection into an unknown higher dimensional space, we can already guess that it may be ill-defined, non-unique, or ambiguous is some other way, which is why assumptions play a huge but often underappreciated role in machine learning.
+As the feature map is a projection into an unknown higher dimensional space, we can already guess that it may be ill-defined, non-unique, or ambiguous is some other way, which is why assumptions play a huge albeit often underappreciated role in machine learning.